-The traditional use of wave instruments is the observation of electromagnetic waves, whose propagation from large distances enables measurements of distant objects by Nanodust detection with wave instruments radio techniques.
-It was soon realized that these instruments could also be used at lower frequencies for in situ measurements, by detecting intense plasma waves produced by instabilities.
-A crucial step was reached by showing that, since electrostatic waves are closely coupled to plasma particles, a sensitive wave receiver in space can also measure in situ several bulk properties of stable plasmas (Meyer-Vernet, 1979).
-This is because the motion of the charged particles around the antenna, as well as the impacts or emission (Fig. 1) produces a quasi-thermal noise whose analysis reveals their density, temperature, and possible non-thermal properties.
-This has led to the technique of quasi-thermal noise spectroscopy, which has been successfully used for plasma measurements in various space environments (Meyer-Vernet et al., 1998).
+The traditional use of wave instruments is the observation of electromagnetic waves, whose propagation from large distances enables measurements of distant objects by radio techniques.
+It was soon realised that these instruments could also be used at lower frequencies for in situ measurements, by detecting intense plasma waves produced by instabilities.
+A crucial step was reached by showing that, since

+Fig. 1 Principle of in situ measurements of plasma and dust with a wave instrument.
+Plasma particles passing-by the antennas (as well as impacting and ejected particles) produce a quasi-thermal electrostatic noise whose power spectrum reveals the plasma density, temperature, and other properties.
+Dust impacts at fast speed produce partial ionisation of the dust and target, yielding an expanding plasma cloud.
+This produces voltage pulses whose analysis reveals some dust properties electrostatic waves are closely coupled to plasma particles, a sensitive wave receiver in space can also measure in situ several bulk properties of stable plasmas (Meyer-Vernet 1979).
+This is because the motion of the charged particles around the antenna, as well as the impacts or emission (Fig. 1), produces a quasi-thermal noise whose analysis reveals their density, temperature, and possible nonthermal properties.
+This has led to the technique of quasi-thermal noise spectroscopy, which has been successfully used for plasma measurements in various space environments (Meyer-Vernet et al. 1998).